Limited Liability Company – D.O.O.

 Minimum number of directors (or other applicable officers) and residency requirements

-The Board of directors as the mandatory body must have at least three members.
+The Board of Directors must have at least three (3) members.

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

-There is a minimum issued share capital of EUR 25,000.00 and there is obligation for every AD to have opened bank account immediately upon incorporation.
+There is a minimum issued share capital of EUR 25,000.00 and every AD is required to open a bank account immediately upon incorporation.

-No. The whole incorporation process can be done through an authorized representative, so the physical presence of the incorporators is not obligatory.
+No, the whole incorporation process can be done through an authorised representative, so the physical presence of the incorporators is not required.
+However, the banks insist on physical presence of executive director when opening a bank account.

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?

-Yes.
-Tax identification number is required.
-It is obtained before CRCE, during registration process.
+Yes, a tax identification number is required.
+It is assigned by CRCE, during the registration process.

 What is the title of the applicable company registry?

-Central Registry of Commercial Entities ( “CRCE”, Centralni registar privrednih subjekata)
+Central Registry of Commercial Entities (Centralni registar privrednih subjekata – CRCE).

 The founding agreement or decision on foundation (if there is a sole shareholder);

-The previous name of the members of the board of directors, i.e. the supervisory and management board, in the event of a change of name, date and place of their birth, their unique identification number, permanent or temporary residence;
+The previous and current names of the members of the Board of Directors – i.e. the supervisory and management board, in the event of a change of name, date and place of their birth, their unique identification number, permanent or temporary residence;

-Statements of the members of the board of directors, i.e. the supervisory and management board on citizenship;
+Statements on citizenship of the members of the Board of Directors – i.e. the supervisory and management board;

 Name and address of the auditor, name and address of the executive director and secretary of the company, if any in the company and decisions on the appointment of these persons;